-A ruthless crook abducts the wife and child of a bank manager and then masquerades as an insurance company detective while scheming to rob the institution in this crime drama.
+A ruthless crook apparently abducts the wife and child of a bank manager and then masquerades as an insurance company detective while scheming to rob the institution in this crime drama.
 Unfortunately, some of the manager's employees learn about the plot and the terrified manager must beg them to remain silent.
-Fortunately, the cops have been on the case all along.Written by
+Fortunately, the police have been on the case all along.Written by

 44 of 47 people found this review helpful.

 Was this review helpful to you?